opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 		]
 	}

-##  Get the temperature thresholds
+##  Get temperature thresholds

 The temperature thresholds are obtained from the Thermal resource which is subordinate to Chassis resource.

 	GET /redfish/v1/Chassis/Chassis_1/Thermal

 The response message contains the following fragment.
 One of the elements in the Temperatures array property.
-The ReadingCelsius property contains the value of temperature is required.
 The threshold properties are optional.

 	{
 		"Temperatures": [